 According to Iowa State University research, “most seeds germinate when the soil temperature is between 68 and 86 degrees Fahrenheit.“

-If you’re not sure about a specific plants optimum soil temp, 75 degrees is a pretty safe bet.
+If you’re not sure about specific plants’ optimum soil temp, 75 degrees is a pretty safe bet.
 That’s well above room temp for the average home.

-Thankfully we can use a seedling heat mat to keep the temperatures of our root zone at a steady place.
+Thankfully we can use a seedling heat mat to keep the temperatures of our root zone at consistent temperature.

 Every plant has a slightly different ideal range for germination to take place.
 By getting your seedlings as close as you can to the ideal degree, you’ll be speeding along the germination process.